yifanwow/yifanwow/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-I am Yifan Yu, a graduate student who enjoy assembling computer and electronic devices, also the board game :D, currently in pursuit of M.Eng CS degree at [Cornell University](https://www.cornell.edu/) and [Cornell Tech](https://tech.cornell.edu/).
+I am Yifan Yu, a graduate student who enjoy assembling computer and electronic devices, also the board game :D
+Currently in pursuit of M.Eng CS degree at [Cornell University](https://www.cornell.edu/) and [Cornell Tech](https://tech.cornell.edu/).

 I am passionate about software development as well as combining software and hardware with each other.
 I am also passionate about data security, web services.

+Here is my cat Mymi:

 Know more about me:
 - [LinkedIn](https://www.linkedin.com/in/yifanovo/)